DealsBeam/lofiplayer/README.md

 - Minimalistic Design
 - Next.js for a smooth, client-side experience
 - Tailwind CSS for a responsive and stylish UI
-- Multi-Station Design (Default, Synthwave, "Dreamscape" and "Serenity")
+- Multi-Station Design (Default, Synthwave, "Dreamscape" and "Serenity" and more)
+- Station Explorer

 ## Work in Progress